FastVM/minivm/README.md

 Here are a few reasons why MiniVM is pretty neat:

-- Built on a register-based ISA that beats luajit—*with the jit on*—in some benchmarks.
+- Built on a register-based ISA that beats luajit—*with the JIT on*—in some benchmarks.
 (See the benchmark section below).
 - Has a 3-buffer *pauseless* GC for latency-sensitive applications.
 - Supports a flexible data model, with NaN-boxing and pointer compaction, for efficient memory usage.
 - Leverages Cosmopolitan libc + WebAssembly for easy crossplatform portability.